Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which

 PayPal cannot be verified through this system.
-If you fund your Wallet with a PayPal account you will have to wait five days to use the funds on the Community Market.
+If you fund your Wallet with a PayPal account you will have to wait three days to use the funds on the Community Market.

 You are likely seeing the initial charge which was made to fund your Steam Wallet balance.
 This is not the verification amount.
 Your bank may not support our verification system or the charges may not have appeared yet.

-If your bank can't provide or assist you with finding the correct verification amounts you will have to wait 5 days to use the Community Market.
+If your bank can't provide or assist you with finding the correct verification amounts you will have to wait three days to use the Community Market.
 Steam Support cannot assist with verifying the funds or provide you with the verification amounts.

 Once you have successfully verified your credit card through our tool you will never trigger this restriction on your account again unless you use a new unverified payment method or PayPal account to fund your Steam Wallet.